 And what about the fountain: you can see it here.
 Fontana di Trevi gets its water from an aqueduct that has been in use since 1762 when the Romans built the fountain for Pope Clement XII.

 All these people come here to throw coins in the water over their shoulder – to make sure to return to Rome one day.
 Originally the habit was to drink fountain water for good luck but times change, even in Rome.

 Fountain of Trevi, Rome

-The last of my Top 10 sights is the Piazza di Spagna and its Spanish steps.
+The last of my Top 10 sights in Rome is the Piazza di Spagna and its Spanish steps.

-What does the name come from, shouldn’t it be Italian steps? – This is an embassy area and the name was given to honor the Spanish Embassy next door.
+What does the name come from, shouldn’t it be Italian steps? – This is an embassy area that got its name to honor the Spanish Embassy next door.

 The steps link the Church of Trinità dei Monti at the top with the Piazza di Spagna lower down.

-Like the Fontana di Trevi, the Spanish Steps top the list of Rome’s favorite sights, at least measured with the number of visitors.
+Like the Fontana di Trevi, the Spanish Steps top the list of Rome’s favorite sights, at least it attracts crowds of tourists.